Testing Guide

 Coverage configurations

-Configurations for coverage tests are given in the [coverage:run] and [coverage:report] sections of setup.cfg.
-Codecov configurations are given in .codecov.yaml.
+Configurations for coverage tests are given in the [tool.coverage.report] and [tool.coverage.run] sections of pyproject.toml.
+Codecov configurations are given in codecov.yml.

 Using an integrated development environment